 Figure 2 A typical X-ray line-scan camera’s mechanics.

-There are basically two types of power supplies, switching and linear.
-Linear supplies provide more stable output and may be required to obtain the best possible performance from the arrays.
-However, most detector arrays include internal voltage regulator circuits, which enable the use of switching power supplies without sacrificing the performance.
-Therefore the user may be able to utilize the power available in the system and does not need an additional power supply for the detector.

 There are also small accessories, such as cables, connectors, etc. During the assembly of these parts, electromagnetic compatibilities and radiation protection should be carefully considered.

 X-ray Line-Scan cameras are ideal for in-time X-ray photography, enabling capture of high resolution X-ray images of objects moving on equipment such as belt conveyors.